shapedthought/fast-walk/README.md

 Tools outputs a CSV of the extensions arranged by quantity, also includes total capacit in bytes.

+Note that the tool takes each file's name, splits it at the ".", the uses the last item to get the extension.
+If the file does not have an extension it will return the file's name.

 The top 10 files are displayed in a table in the terminal.

 <img src="output.png" alt="output" width="300"/>